 A: Yes.
-Under Section 1701.85 of the Ohio Revised Code, shareholders are entitled to exercise dissenters' rights in connection with the Restructuring Merger.
+Under Section 1701.85 of the Ohio Revised Code, Scotts' shareholders are entitled to exercise dissenters' rights in connection with the Restructuring Merger.
 If you desire to perfect dissenters' rights, you should read carefully the explanation of the steps you must take under "The Restructuring - Rights of Dissenting Shareholders."

-O: How does the Board of Directors recommend I vote?
+Q: How does Scotts' Board of Directors recommend I vote?

-A: Your Board of Directors unanimously recommends that you vote FOR approval of the Restructuring Merger and adoption of the agreement and plan of merger.
+A: Scotts' Board of Directors unanimously recommends that you vote FOR approval of the Restructuring Merger and adoption of the related agreement and plan of merger.